joseflegal/dev-test.joseflegal.com/README.md

 - Fork this repo into your own account
 - Make a new branch
 - When you are finished, make a PR on your fork, and invite the person specified in the email to your fork
-- We will take a look at your solution, then talk through your solution during your interview
+- We will take a look at your solution, and we might ask you several questions after

 ## Getting the project running